-The “Wine Mommy” is a creation of the internet, and although the phenomenon has died down somewhat, it still has a major presence online.
-Wine mommies were born out of mommy blogs and websites.
-Basically, the culture was developed as a defense mechanism.
-It provided overtaxed “supermoms,” who somehow managed to work full time, take care of the kids, and maintain a household with an outlet to blow off steam and relax with other moms in the same shoes.
-A social “club” of sorts, allowed moms to share their stories and be authentic with a group of peers who lived the same sort of lives and wanted to share their experiences, – good or bad.
+Wine mommy culture was born on the internet, and although the phenomenon has died down somewhat, it still has a major presence online.
+Wine mommies sprang from mommy blogs and websites.
+Basically, mommy wine culture was developed as a defense mechanism.
+It provided overtaxed “supermoms,” who somehow managed to work full time, take care of the kids, and maintain a household, with an outlet to blow off steam and relax with peers.
+A social club, of sorts, allowed moms to share their stories and be authentic with those who lived the same sort of lives and wanted to share their experiences—good or bad.

-Whether true or not, the prevailing reason that “supermoms” become wine mommies are considered ridiculous by some, and understandable by others: to deal with the stress of parenting.
-For many, it starts as a tongue-in-cheek social experiment, influenced by mommy blogs, cute wine mommy memes, and a catalog of wine mommy swag including wine glasses, apparel, hats, jewelry, and home décor items.
-Few, if any, ever anticipated that the glass of wine after giving the kids a bath, or weekly Happy Hour with the neighborhood moms, they would be staring a growing problem in the eyes.
+Whether true or not, the prevailing reason that “supermoms” become wine mommies is considered ridiculous by some, and understandable by others as necessary to deal with the stress of parenting.
+For many, it starts as a tongue-in-cheek social experiment, influenced by mommy blogs, cute wine mommy memes, and a catalog of wine mommy swag, including wine glasses, apparel, hats, jewelry, and home décor items.
+Few anticipated that the glass of wine after giving the kids a bath, or weekly happy hour with the neighborhood moms, would become a growing problem.
 But, many have, including Harmony Hobbs.
 At one time a leading figure in the wine mommy culture, the mother of three from Louisiana always seemed to have it together.
-A successful insurance agent, Hobbs created “Modern Mommy Madness,” a successful blog influenced by the wine mommy lifestyle.
-She did a podcast with her best where they drank glasses of wine while reviewing new products.
-By anyone’s standards, she had a great life, and seemingly enjoyed it.
+A successful insurance agent, Hobbs created “Modern Mommy Madness,” a successful blog influenced by the wine mommy culture.
+She did a podcast with her friend where they drank glasses of wine while reviewing new products.
+By anyone’s standards, she had a great life and seemingly enjoyed it.
 But there was also a dark side.
 She drank to cope with the stresses of being a mother and a wife.

 It started innocently enough, just a glass of wine or two a night.
 She became a stay-at-home mom.
 The stresses of being a mom 24/7 became overwhelming at times, causing the pours to be bigger and come more often.
-It got to a point that from the moment she woke up, she was looking forward to her nightly happy hour which had grown from two glasses to more than a bottle a night.
+It got to the point that from the moment she woke up, she was looking forward to her nightly happy hour, which had grown from two glasses to more than a bottle a night.
 Still, she shook off any signs her drinking was becoming a problem.
 She became distracted and distant.
 To fight that, she would become angry, often taking her unresolved emotions out on her husband and children.
 Realizing she was becoming depressed and miserable, she knew a change had to be made if she wanted to keep her family.
 Although she was still “high functioning,” she stopped making excuses and realized that she was indeed an alcoholic.
 She quit cold turkey and has never looked back.
-Although there are many success stories, there is an equal number of wine mommies who do not become sober.
+Although there are many success stories, there is an equal number of those immersed in mommy wine culture who do not become sober.
 The one characteristic that all wine mommies share is that they drink to relieve the stress of raising kids and a family.
 It’s a convenient excuse, but one many have to conquer in order to maintain their personal and family health.